Shubulade Smith: Career

-Research
+Research and advocacy

 Smith has always focused on academics, including research into the hormonal and reproductive effects of antipsychotic medications, the effect of vitamin D in reducing psychosis, and in particular, the mental health issues of those in minority ethnic groups.
-Smith published a paper in The Lancet highlighting how almost half the explanations given for higher rates of detention in Black people are unsupported by evidence and are based on cultural stereotypes and assumptions.
+Smith published a paper in The Lancet highlighting how almost half the explanations given for higher rates of detention among Black people were unsupported by evidence and are based on cultural stereotypes and assumptions.
 She says: "Future research should avoid cultural stereotypes and assumptions, and amalgamation of ethnic groups should be discouraged to better inform policy and practice."

-Smith has campaigned for a better understanding of mental health issues, and has raised awareness about racism in healthcare.
-She believed this why there are generally a higher proportion of black people detained under the mental health service, but added "psychiatry is not where the problem starts".
+Smith has campaigned for a better understanding of mental health issues, and has raised awareness about racism in healthcare, which she believes explains why there is generally a higher proportion of black people detained under the mental health service.
+She has commented that "psychiatry is not where the problem starts".
 Smith's research into the short-term management of violent behaviour and reducing forced injection during restraint has been adopted as part of national guidance and now forms part of the recommendations for Rapid Tranquillisation in the recent NaPICU/BAP guidelines.

 In 2015, she led an inquest into the suicide of a woman in Pembrokeshire three years earlier, saying that a better understanding of mental health issues might have prevented this.
 She has said that "most people with psychosis are not violent" and that other factors from growing up make them violent, as she saw with classmates.
 Smith would like "a bigger sociopolitical response" to the problems and concerns with mental health, how it affects families, and how important it is to treat any issues early.
 She is concerned that people with severe mental illness (SMI) will die around 15 to 20 years earlier than the general population.

 Smith also campaigns for better resourcing of mental health services, noting that austerity measures have likely been associated with increases in mental health crises and involuntary admissions.
 Smith has also been involved in modernising the Mental Health Act.
 The recommendations in the report Reasons behind the rising rate of admissions under the Mental Health Act have been reviewed by central government and the recommendations of the MHARAC (Mental Health of African and Caribbean) group have been adopted by the Cabinet Office.
-The Mental Health Act White Paper is currently in preparation based on the recommendations of the Independent Review, of which Smith was the deputy chair.
+The Mental Health Act White Paper currently in preparation (as of 2019) was based on the recommendations of the Independent Review, of which Smith was the deputy chair.

+She has commented that the 2025 proposed assisted dying legislation in England and Wales did not adequately address whether better care services might affect the decision of a terminally ill person about whether they wanted an assisted death.